brunow/BaseKit/README.md

 BaseKit is a set of IOS class to make your life easier.

+# Attention

+CellMapping and FormMapping will be removed from BaseKit, because it's too big to maintain.
+CellMapping is now called [TableKit.m](https://github.com/brunow/TableKit.m) and FormMapping will be called [FormKit.m](https://github.com/brunow/FormKit.m) but is not released yet.

+I'm sorry for that but it will not be hard to update your project.

 # Installation

 You have two way to do that